AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     </div>
     ```

-    In this example we have chose to re-use the existing Angular Image component `app-image` by simply passing the `@Input` parameters from `card.component.ts`.
-Later in the tutorial additional properties will be added and displayed.
+    In this example we chose to reuse the existing Angular Image component `app-image` by simply passing the `@Input` parameters from `card.component.ts`.
+Later in the tutorial, additional properties are added and displayed.

 ## Update the Template Policy